Mount Lemmon Review

 There are no gas stations on Mount Lemmon Highway, so gas up before you leave town and check the road conditions in winter.
 To reach the highway, take Tanque Verde Road to Catalina Highway, which becomes Mount Lemmon Highway as you head north.

 Mt.
 Lemmon Ski Valley.
-Mount Lemmon Highway ends at Mount Lemmon Ski Valley.
-Skiing and snowboarding depend on natural conditions—there's no artificial snow, so call ahead.
+Follow Mount Lemmon Highway to its end and you're at Mount Lemmon Ski Valley.
+Skiing and snowboarding here depend on natural conditions; there's no artificial snow, so call ahead.
 There are 21 runs, ranging from beginner to advanced.
-Lift tickets cost $40 for an all-day pass and $32 for a half-day pass starting at 12:30 pm.
+Lift tickets cost $40 for an all-day pass and $35 for a half-day pass starting at 12:30 pm.
 Equipment rentals and instruction are available.

-Off-season you can take a ride on the chairlift ($9), which whisks you to the top of the slope—some 9,100 feet above sea level.
+Off-season you can take a ride on the chairlift ($10), which whisks you to the top of the slope—some 9,100 feet above sea level.
 Many ride the lift, then hike on one of several trails that crisscross the summit.
-There are some concessions right at the ski lift; the Iron Door Restaurant, across the road, serves sandwiches, soups, and homemade pies alongside gorgeous views.
+There are some concessions right at the ski lift; the Iron Door Restaurant, across the road, serves sandwiches, soups, and homemade pies, which you can enjoy with gorgeous views.
 10300 Ski Run Rd., Mount Lemmon, 85619.
 520/576–1321. www.skithelemmon.com.
 Closed Tues.–Wed.